Vegan Substitutes Guide

 In baking, eggs are used mostly as a binding agent, so it’s easy to replace them with any number of things that will also bind the ingredients together, such as flax eggs, applesauce, fruit puree or chickpea flour.
 Amelia replaced the eggs and oil in our Brownies recipe with black beans and they taste amazing!

 Most non-organic sugar in the United States is processed with bone char to give the sugar it’s signature pure white color.
-However, in most parts of the world, this isn’t a common practice so sugar has a tan-ish color.
-You may have seen “raw sugar” before in hip restaurants.
-It’s that color.
+However, in most parts of the world, including Ecuador where we live now, this isn’t a common practice so sugar has a tan-ish color.

-The best way to avoid using sugar made with ground up animal parts is to buy organic sugar, which isn’t allowed to be processed with bone char.
+The best way to avoid using sugar made with ground up bones is to buy organic sugar, which isn’t allowed to be processed with bone char.
 Stevia, U-Sweet, agave and maple syrup are also good substitutes.

 Vegan Substitutes for Honey

 The reason why vegans don’t eat honey is because of the way the bees are treated.
-The queens are often relieved of their wings so they can’t fly away.
-It also takes countless trips for bees to make enough honey to feed their babies, so when we take their honey, they’re forced to make even more so their offspring won’t starve.
+The queens are often relieved of their wings in large scale operations so they can’t fly away.
+One bee can make about a twelfth of a teaspoon of honey in an entire lifetime, which is the food they feed their young.
+When we take their honey, they’re forced to make even more so their offspring won’t starve.
 Essentially, bees are forced into slave labor to protect their young.
-That’s certainly not very humane.
+The way we treat honey bees in most large scale operations is certainly not very humane.
+They way they’re treated by small beekeepers is a hot topic of debate in the vegan community.

 Agave nectar, maple syrup and date paste are good vegan substitutes for honey.
 They have a similar texture and they’re sweet, but they don’t taste like honey.